sagemathinc/cocalc-doc/source/project-settings.rst

 Add new collaborators
 ######################

+*New:* You can use invitation tokens to invite an entire audience to join you as collaborators in a project.
+See: :doc:`howto/project-invitation-tokens` for more information.

 At the **Add new collaborators** dialog, you can type in a person's name or email address.
 CoCalc will search its database of known users and show you possible matches.

 #.
 After you select a name, don't forget to click "Invite User."